ati-ozgur/course-database/course-contents/database-convergence-en.md

 For example, schema comparison is widely supported in old boring databases but please look at for same use case in document databases.

-## Use cases for relational database is a very good first choice
+## relational database is a very good first choice for a lot of use cases

 You should always start with relational database when starting your application.
 Premature optimization is root of all evil.